Publications

 Refereed conference proceedings

-Truly multi-dimensional all-speed methods for the Euler equations, 2023 accepted as proceedings of FVCA10 (pdf) - Remi Abgrall, Wasilij Barsukow:
+Truly multi-dimensional all-speed methods for the Euler equations, Proc. of FVCA10, Springer Proceedings 2023, pp. 23-31. (pdf, doi) - Remi Abgrall, Wasilij Barsukow:

-A hybrid finite element-finite volume method for conservation laws, Proc. of the NumHyp21 conference, AMC 447 (2023): 127846 (pdf, hal) - Wasilij Barsukow:
+A hybrid finite element-finite volume method for conservation laws, Proc. of the NumHyp21 conference, AMC 447 (2023): 127846 (pdf, hal, doi) - Wasilij Barsukow:

 Stationarity preservation properties of the active flux scheme on Cartesian grids, Proc. of HONOM2019, Commun.
 Appl.
 Math.
 Comput., 2020 (doi, pdf) - Wasilij Barsukow: